Geographer (band): Career

 In September 2012, the band announced that it would head out on a 21-date U.S. tour with indie-rock band Freelance Whales.
 The tour began 4 October at Lincoln Hall in Chicago, Illinois, and ended 3 November at the Paradise Rock Club in Boston.

 The band embarked on their first headlining tour of the western United States in 2013 with the band On An On.
 The tour began 12 January at Doug Fir Lounge in Portland, Oregon, and ended 1 February at The Echo in Los Angeles, California.
 The tour was a success for the band, selling out venues across the U.S. including their homecoming show at the historic Fillmore West on 31 January.
 The band continued touring throughout 2013 in the U.S. and Canada with support from GRMLN and Royal Bangs.

 The band announced on its website in March 2014 that they would be supporting Tokyo Police Club on their North American tour.
 On 20 January 2015 Paste magazine premiered the single "I'm Ready" and announced his forthcoming full-length LP Ghost Modern to be released in March 2015.
 Prior to the release of Ghost Modern, the band headlined a sold-out show at the Fox Theater in Oakland, California as part of the Noise Pop Festival.
 The show debuted new songs including "Need" and "I'm Ready" which would appear on the upcoming full-length album.

 Ghost Modern, Deni's third album, was released on 23 March through Roll Call Records.
 The album featured the previously released single "I'm Ready" as well as recently released singles "Need" and "The Guest".
 Prior to the release of Ghost Modern, Blaz and Osteicher stepped down as the touring band to pursue other projects that prevented them from maintaining the band's rigorous touring schedule.
 Deni then recruited cellist Joyce Lee, guitarist and bass player Duncan Nielsen and drummer Cody Rhodes as his touring band, headlining shows throughout the United States and South by Southwest.

 Deni released a cover of Paul Simon's "I Know What I Know" through Billboard on October 26, 2015, announcing the release of the covers EP Endless Motion, which features additional covers of Kate Bush's "Cloudbusting", New Order's "Age of Consent", Felix da Housecat's "Ready 2 Wear" and Arthur Russell's "This Is How We Walk on the Moon".

 On December 16, 2016, Deni independently released the Geographer single "I Want It All".

 In 2018, Deni moved away from San Francisco with plans to settle in Los Angeles.

 Live

-In live performances, Deni is known to sample and loop his vocals, saxophone, and synthesizers using an Akai MIDI controller.
+In live performances, Deni is known to sample and loop his vocals, saxophone, and synthesizers using an Akai Professional MIDI controller.
 During performances, the cellist uses an NS Designs electric cello, often combined with effects pedals to create unique sounds.